bemurphy/simple_monitor/README.md

 monitor.check
 ```

-For a typical application, it could be desireable to define an
+For a typical application, it could be desirable to define an
 AppMonitor class with a default send_alert method, and have your
 individual monitor classes inherit from that.